 The easiest places in the world to travel vegan

 Supermarkets are consistent, labelling is clear, and chain or tourist-facing food outlets reliably offer vegan options.
-Restaurant ordering still requires attention, but the risk is low and outcomes are predictable.
+Restaurant ordering still requires attention, but mistakes are rare and easy to recover from.

 World-leading cities; exceptional supermarket penetration; strict labelling; nationwide chain consistency